2019-24

 Passive design principles

-Passive design principles have informed the orientation, form and massing of a new makers’ studio block that we are also building onsite - unlocking under-utilised space in the backyard.
+Passive design principles have informed the orientation, form and massing of a new makers’ studio block - unlocking under-utilised space in the backyard.

-The intention is to achieve exemplary low-energy standards in areas we’re working on – for example with a new façade for the ground floor areas of the existing building, and the construction of a new wood workshop.
+The design achieves exemplary low-energy standards throughout new and refurbished areas – for example with a new façade for the ground floor areas of the existing building, and the construction of a new wood workshop.

-In collaboration with Max Fordham LLP, we are introducing air source heat pumps for the workshop, several MVHR units and extensive passive solutions for ventilation and shading.
-We’re oversizing radiators so that when Cockpit make the switch to heat pumps for the main building heating, these refurbished areas are future proofed.
+In collaboration with Max Fordham LLP, we have introduced air source heat pumps for the workshop, several MVHR units and extensive passive solutions for ventilation and shading.
+As part of the retrofit of existing spaces, radiators have been oversized so that when Cockpit make the switch to heat pumps for the main building heating, these refurbished areas are future proofed.

 Passive design principles

-Passive design principles have informed the orientation, form and massing of a new makers’ studio block that we are also building onsite - unlocking under-utilised space in the backyard.
+Passive design principles have informed the orientation, form and massing of a new makers’ studio block - unlocking under-utilised space in the backyard.

-The intention is to achieve exemplary low-energy standards in areas we’re working on – for example with a new façade for the ground floor areas of the existing building, and the construction of a new wood workshop.
+The design achieves exemplary low-energy standards throughout new and refurbished areas – for example with a new façade for the ground floor areas of the existing building, and the construction of a new wood workshop.

-In collaboration with Max Fordham LLP, we are introducing air source heat pumps for the workshop, several MVHR units and extensive passive solutions for ventilation and shading.
-We’re oversizing radiators so that when Cockpit make the switch to heat pumps for the main building heating, these refurbished areas are future proofed.
+In collaboration with Max Fordham LLP, we have introduced air source heat pumps for the workshop, several MVHR units and extensive passive solutions for ventilation and shading.
+As part of the retrofit of existing spaces, radiators have been oversized so that when Cockpit make the switch to heat pumps for the main building heating, these refurbished areas are future proofed.

 Passive design principles

-Passive design principles have informed the orientation, form and massing of a new makers’ studio block that we are also building onsite - unlocking under-utilised space in the backyard.
+Passive design principles have informed the orientation, form and massing of a new makers’ studio block - unlocking under-utilised space in the backyard.

-The intention is to achieve exemplary low-energy standards in areas we’re working on – for example with a new façade for the ground floor areas of the existing building, and the construction of a new wood workshop.
+The design achieves exemplary low-energy standards throughout new and refurbished areas – for example with a new façade for the ground floor areas of the existing building, and the construction of a new wood workshop.

-In collaboration with Max Fordham LLP, we are introducing air source heat pumps for the workshop, several MVHR units and extensive passive solutions for ventilation and shading.
-We’re oversizing radiators so that when Cockpit make the switch to heat pumps for the main building heating, these refurbished areas are future proofed.
+In collaboration with Max Fordham LLP, we have introduced air source heat pumps for the workshop, several MVHR units and extensive passive solutions for ventilation and shading.
+As part of the retrofit of existing spaces, radiators have been oversized so that when Cockpit make the switch to heat pumps for the main building heating, these refurbished areas are future proofed.

 162.